 As mentioned, acute pancreatitis is classified as mild if no complications develop (about 4 in 5 cases).
 In this case the outlook is very good and full recovery is usual.

 Severe acute pancreatitis (about 1 in 5 cases) means that one or more complications develop.
-Despite intensive care treatment, up to a quarter of people with severe acute pancreatitis die.
+Despite intensive care treatment, the mortality rate of people with severe acute pancreatitis is around a quarter..

 Will it happen again?

 An attack of acute pancreatitis may be a one-off event.
 However, if there is an underlying cause, then it may happen again (recur) unless the cause is corrected.
 One of the following may be relevant to prevent a recurrence, depending on the cause:

 - An operation to remove your gallbladder is usually advised if a gallstone was the cause.

 - You should not drink alcohol for at least several months after a bout of acute pancreatitis, even if alcohol was not the cause of your pancreatitis.